Prepare a business plan

 - 9 Financial forecasts

-This guide will show you how to prepare a high-quality plan using a number of easy-to-follow steps.
+This guide will show you how to prepare a high-quality business plan using a number of easy-to-follow steps.

 Creating and managing a realistic business plan can help you secure finance and funding and measure success.